rhythmmec/bcongdon.github.io/_posts/2016-04-08-Running-a-Factorio-Server-on-DigitalOcean.markdown

     `put /path/to/your/server/download/factorio_headless_x64_.X.X.X.tar.gz`

-    after filling in the correct file path and name for the server `tar.gz`.
+    after filling in the correct file path and name for the server `tar.gz` that you downloaded in step 1.
+(This will be a local path on your computer, something like

+    `/Users/<YOUR_USERNAME>/Downloads/factorio_headless_x64_X.X.X.tar.gz`

+    if you're on a Mac)
 11. Go back to your SSH shell.
 If you run `ls` you'll see that the server `tar.gz` is in you're root directory!
 12. Run `tar -zxvf factorio_headless_x64_.X.X.X.tar.gz` to unzip the server files.
 13. Run `cd factorio` to enter your server folder.